Dark Ages (historiography): Romanticism

 In the late 18th and the early 19th centuries, the Romantics reversed the negative assessment of Enlightenment critics with a vogue for medievalism.
-The word "Gothic" had been a term of opprobrium akin to "Vandal" until a few self-confident mid-18th-century English "Goths" like Horace Walpole initiated the Gothic Revival in the arts.
+The word "Gothic" had been a term of opprobrium akin to "vandal" until a few self-confident mid-18th-century English "Goths", such as Horace Walpole, initiated the Gothic Revival in the arts.
 This stimulated interest in the Middle Ages, which for the following generation began to take on the idyllic image of an "Age of Faith".
 This, reacting to a world dominated by Enlightenment rationalism, expressed a romantic view of a Golden Age of chivalry.
 The Middle Ages were seen with nostalgia as a period of social and environmental harmony and spiritual inspiration, in contrast to the excesses of the French Revolution and, most of all, to the environmental and social upheavals and utilitarianism of the developing Industrial Revolution.
 The Romantics' view is still represented in modern-day fairs and festivals celebrating the period with 'merrie' costumes and events.